Faculty

 Dr. Joanie King

-Image of Dr. Joanie King
+Image of Joanie King

 Assistant Professor, Extension Entomology Specialist